Build on iOS

 Privacy permissions

 The Mobile Payments SDK requires that each user grant access to their device's current location while using your application.
+This ensures that payments are taken in a Square-supported country and that each payment is associated with a specific seller location.
+At this time, the Mobile Payments SDK can only be used to take production payments in the United States.
 Bluetooth must be enabled to take payments with a contactless and chip reader and microphone access must be granted to take payments with a magstripe reader.

-Include the following privacy key/value pairs in your application's info.plist:
+Include the following privacy key/value pairs in your application's Info.plist file:

 Key Description